mleggett25/PyBer_Analysis/README.md

 The output from running the script produces the following graph:

 ![Total Fare by City Type](./Resources/total_fare_by_type_graph.png)

+As we can see from the graph, the line graph shows that consistently over time urban has the highest total fare, suburban the next highest, and urban the lowest.
+There is also a noticeable slight peak in total fares for all three city types near the middle to end of February.
+This could be explained by the holidays during that time, most notably Valentine's Day and President's Day which creates a long weekend for many people.

 ## Summary
 Based on the results of the analysis, I would suggest three business recommendations to the PyBer CEO for addressing the disparities among the city types: